aaronpowell/Chauffeur/readme.md

 # Chauffeur

-Welcome to Chauffeur, a tool to help you deliver changes to an Umbraco instance.
+Welcome to Chauffeur, deliverying changes to your Umbraco environment in style.

 ## Who is Chauffeur?